Mohdjey123/collatz-quest/README.md

 cd collatz-quest

 # Serve with any static file server
+# Example using Python
+python -m http.server 8000

+# Example using Node.js
+npx serve
 ```

 ## 📊 Data Storage

-- Local progress is saved in browser storage
+- Local progress saved in browser storage
-- Global records are maintained in `data.json`
+- Global records maintained in GitHub Gist
-- Data is automatically updated every 6 hours
+- Data automatically updated every 1 minutes
+- Fallback to local storage if Gist is unavailable
+- Real-time synchronization between all users
-- Manual updates can be triggered through the GitHub Action
+- Manual updates can be triggered through GitHub Actions

 ## 🔬 Scientific Interest

 While this project doesn't aim to prove the conjecture, it provides an interactive way to explore its patterns and potentially discover interesting sequences.
 All numbers up to 2^68 have been verified to reach 1, but the conjecture remains unproven for all positive integers.

+## 🔄 Synchronization

+The project uses a combination of:
+- GitHub Gist for near real-time global state
+- Local storage for immediate updates
+- 5-minute sync intervals for all users
+- Automatic fallback mechanisms for reliability

 ## 📜 License